Bandit algorithms to emulate human decision making using probabilistic distortions: Numerical experiments for regret minimization under -armed bandits

-We study two stylized $2$-armed bandit problems which, in part, draw upon experiments carried out by \cite{tversky1992advances} on human subjects in their studies of non-EU cumulative prospect theory.
-Figures \ref{fig:karmed} (a) and (b) describe each problem setting in detail (following the convention of this paper of modeling costs, "\$$x$ w.p. $p$" is taken to mean a loss of \$$x$ suffered with a probability of $p$.)
+We first study three stylized $2$-armed bandit problems which, in part, draw upon experiments carried out by~\cite{tversky1992advances} on human subjects in their studies of cumulative prospect theory.
+Figures \ref{fig:karmed} (a) and (b) describe each problem setting in detail (following the convention of this paper of modeling costs, ``\$$x$ w.p. $p$" is taken to mean a loss of \$$x$ suffered with a probability of $p$.)

 For the first problem, the weight function $w$ gives the distorted cost of arm 1 as \$$10.55$, much higher than its expected cost of \$$5$ and thus more expensive due to the deterministic Arm 2 with a (distorted and expected) cost of \$$7$.
 The distortion in costs thus shifts the optimal arm from Arm 1 to Arm 2, and an online learning algorithm must be aware of this effect in order to attain low regret with respect to choosing Arm 2.
 A similar pattern is true for the other problem involving truly stochastic arms -- weight distortion favors the arm with the higher cost in true expectation.